-Ed Delia, PCM\ is president of Delia Associates, a Whitehouse, NJ-based firm that helps companies leverage brand awareness and technology to achieve market leadership.
-He is also the author of Brand Matters, a monthly e-newsletter featuring current commentary on brand-related topics.
-Ed is a frequent speaker on the subject, and has delivered numerous talks on branding, creative thinking, and technologybased marketing communications.
-He has been a Vistage Expert Speaker since 2007.
+Ed Delia, PCM is president of Delia Associates, a Whitehouse, NJ-based firm that helps companies leverage brand awareness and technology to achieve market leadership.

+Ed is a frequent speaker on current trends and brand-related topics and has delivered numerous talks on branding, creative thinking, and technology-based marketing communications.

+He has been featured as a Vistage Expert Speaker since 2007.

-\ PCM - Professional Certified Marketer by the American Marketing Association.
+PCM - Professional Certified Marketer by the American Marketing Association.